heptarch/heptarch.github.io/projects.md

 ### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>

-With a state-backed monopoly, this realpolitik just didn't apply to Bell.
+With a state-backed monopoly, the realpolitik of Big Tech just didn't apply to Bell.
 The product ensured a healthy supply of capital and research problems, but didn't govern the outcome.
 In Big Tech, the product *is* the outcome.